Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 1. Deploy infrastructure with Bicep, the script deploys AKS cluster.
     * AKS
     * VNET
-    * Deploy Squid proxy in each layer
+    * Squid proxy in cluster

 3. Download AKS credentials.

-4. Install Dapr with Helm in AKS.
+4. Install DAPR with Helm in AKS.

 5. Install Redis with Helm in AKS.